emilaxelsson/2020_DSLs/post.md

 I'm a software developer at Mpowered.
 I came here after many years of programming language research at [Chalmers University](https://www.chalmers.se).
 More specifically, my area was in domain-specific programming languages (DSLs).
 These are "little languages" that are made to solve problems in a limited domain.
 As such, they are designed to speak the language of the *domain expert* rather than the programmer.

-This post will present DSLs in general, demonstrate some of the uses of DSLs at Mpowered, and show some ideas we are exploring for the future.
+This post will present DSLs in general and demonstrate a DSL we use at Mpowered.